dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 >You could force this by using it ` -f` flag, but I don't think this is a great idea because the image will be gone but the containers will still be on your machine.
 This could cause problems if you try and restart a container which you forgot you deleted the requisite image to.
 >
 >Plus, you should really clean up after yourself, no one else is going to keep your computer clean.
+>
+>**If I have one gripe about Docker, it would be how much memory it can use if you don't clean up remnants of old containers.
+This includes un-tagged images, stopped containers, and abandoned data volumes (we'll get to those later).
+Docker is an 'aggressive cacher' and will cache all sorts of stuff in order to speed things up.
+Leaving this stuff laying around on your computer can add up to gigabytes and gigabytes of wasted space.
+We'll get into more advanced methods of cleaning up in later Modules, but for now, make sure you use the strategies already outlined in this module to clean up after yourself. **

 ---